Home Spotlight 22 Benefits To Negotiate Other Than Salary

 After months of job applications and interviews, you finally received an offer.
 It’s tempting to accept it right away, especially if your new employer is giving you a higher salary than your previous job.

-However, before signing an offer, it’s worth considering other factors that could make you happier at your new job.
+However, before signing an offer, it’s worth considering other factors besides the salary that could make you happier at your new job.

 Benefits You Should Negotiate Other Than Salary